jouros/gorestapi/README.md

 ## K8s installation:

 This K8s cluster is crio version from my other repo.
+Platform is Ubuntu 20.04 + KVM

 kubectl apply -f gorestapi-deployment.yaml